By TJ Porter, WCI Contributor

 The drawback of this free service is that the software doesn’t provide as much of a helping hand as other programs.
 It would help if you have some familiarity with doing your taxes before you try to use Cash App Taxes.

-The service also doesn’t support more complex situations, including multiple state filings, part-year state filings, non-resident state filings, foreign earned income, married filing separately in community-property states, and sick leave for certain self-employed individuals.
+The service also doesn’t support more complex situations, including multiple state filings, part-year state filings, non-resident state filings, foreign earned income, Married Filing Separately in community-property states, and sick leave for certain self-employed individuals.

 Best Tax Software for Easy Filing: TurboTax